hashicorp/boundary-plugin-aws/README.md

 ### Host Set

-The following attributes are valid on an Azure host Set resource:
+The following attributes are valid on an AWS host Set resource:

 - `filters` (string): An object of filters to filter off of.
 For a list of filter options, check out [describe-instances in the AWS CLI